LittleLittleCloud/Agent-ChatRoom/README.md

 - **Multi-Agent WebUI**: Chat with multiple agents simultaneously in a web browser.
 - **Code-First**: Use code-first approach to add agents to the chatroom, see [code-first examples](https://github.com/LittleLittleCloud/Agent-ChatRoom/tree/main/example) for more information.
 - **Server mode**: You can run `ChatRoom.Client` as a restful server.
 For more information, see [Server mode](#-server-mode).

-- **API driven**: Use the `ChatRoom.SDK` to interact with the chatroom server programmatically.
+## Quick Start with code-first approach

+## Quick Start with template
+Other than the code-first approach, `Agent Chatroom` also provides a series of templates to help you get started quickly.
+Use the `list-templates` command to list all available templates and the `create` command to create a configuration from the selected template.

-## Install from NuGet
+### Step 1 - Install ChatRoom.Client from NuGet
 `Agent Chatroom` is published as a dotnet tool on nuget.org.
 You can install the latest `Agent Chatroom` client from nuget.org by running the following command, this will install the `ChatRoom.Client` globally:

 ```bash
 dotnet tool install --global ChatRoom.Client
 ```

-## 🚀 Quick Start with template
-Writing configuration from scratch is painful, so `Agent Chatroom` provides a series of templates to help you get started quickly.
-Use the `list-templates` command to list all available templates and the `create` command to create a configuration from the selected template.

 > [!TIP]
 > `create` command also generates a json schema file for this configuration to provide intellisense in your editor.
 Use it wisely can greatly save your effort on writing configuration.

-### Step 1 - Choose from one of the available templates to get started.
+### Step 2 - Choose from one of the available templates to get started.
 ```bash
 chatroom list-templates # list all available templates
 ```